abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         If needed, the search
         can be restarted again around a new initial solution.
 The ``LocalSearch`` ``DecisionBuilder`` then acts like a multi-restart ``DecisionBuilder``.
-We exploit this property in the section :ref:`metaheuristics_examples` when we implement (meta-)heuristics based on local searches that restart from a given solution.
+We exploit this property in the chapter :ref:`chapter_metaheuristics` when we implement (meta-)heuristics based on local searches that restart from a given solution.

     ..  raw:: latex